-In order for Outside Directors and Audit & Supervisory Board Members to contribute actively to discussions of the Board of Directors, meetings are held on a regular basis so that Outside Directors can collect sufficient information without affecting their independence, exchange information, and share understanding from their independent and objective perspectives.
-To enable Outside Directors and Audit & Supervisory Board Members to obtain necessary information and adequately communicate, coordinate, and collaborate with management, the Audit & Supervisory Board Members' Office assists with the duties of the Corporate Planning Division and Audit & Supervisory Board Members.
+In order for Outside Directors and Audit & Supervisory Board Members to contribute actively to discussions of the Board of Directors, meetings are held on a regular basis so that Outside Directors can collect sufficient information without affecting their independence, and meetings consisting only of Independent Outside Officers are held so that information can be exchanged and understanding can be shared in a mutual manner based on independent and objective perspectives.
+Furthermore, to enable Outside Directors and Audit & Supervisory Board Members to obtain necessary information and adequately communicate, coordinate, and mutually collaborate with management, the Audit & Supervisory Board Members' Office, which assists with the duties of the Company's Corporate Planning Division and Audit & Supervisory Board Members, takes action based on cooperation.

-2. Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System) Updated
+2. Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System)